Unity-Technologies/ml-agents/docs/Training-SAC.md

 During BC, it is often desirable to stop using demonstrations after the agent has "seen" rewards, and allow it to optimize past the available demonstrations and/or generalize outside of the provided demonstrations. `steps` corresponds to the training steps over which BC is active.
-The learning rate of the pretrainer will anneal over the steps.
+The learning rate of BC will anneal over the steps.
 Set the steps to 0 for constant imitation over the entire training run.

 ### (Optional) Batch Size